 - Reach out to as many relevant websites to get links now!

-- Change your anchor text strategy to be partial match and brand
+- Change your anchor text strategy to be a partial match and brand.

-- Re-write onsite content that appears spammy, keyword stuffed (or just redirect it if it’s the same as something else on the site)
+- Re-write onsite content that appears spammy, keyword-stuffed (or redirect it if it’s the same as something else on the site)

-Use this lead time to do as much as you possible can, it’s not often that Google give us a heads up on what they are about to do – act now, or suffer later!
+Use this lead time to do as much as you possibly can; it’s not often that Google give us a heads up on what they are about to do – act now or suffer later!